Unboxing LLMs > loading...

 # Apply adaptive weighting if enabled

-alpha = self._get_adaptive_weight(proxy_logits, blackbox_logits) if self.use_adaptive_weighting else self.alpha
+current_alpha = self._get_adaptive_weight(proxy_logits, blackbox_logits) if self.use_adaptive_weighting else self.alpha

 if self.strategy == "additive":

-return blackbox_logits + alpha * proxy_logits
+return blackbox_logits + current_alpha * proxy_logits

 elif self.strategy == "multiplicative":

-return blackbox_logits + alpha * proxy_logits
+return blackbox_logits + current_alpha * proxy_logits

 elif self.strategy == "top_k_reranking":